 Tencent Music appoints new CEO, chairman

-April 15 (Reuters) - Tencent Music Entertainment Group TME.N on Thursday said it appointed Cussion Kar Shun Pang as its new executive chairman of the board and Zhu Liang as the new chief executive officer, with immediate effect.
+April 15 (Reuters) - Tencent Music Entertainment Group TME.N said on Thursday it appointed Zhu Liang as the new chief executive officer and Cussion Kar Shun Pang as the new executive chairman of the board, with immediate effect.

 The Chinese music streaming platform said Tong Tao Sang, the company's current chairman, will resign from his position.